taler-docs

 4 Check KYC status of a particular payment target.

-5 Prompts the exchange to inquire with the bank
+5 Prompts the merchant to inquire with the exchange

 6 as to the KYC status of the respective account